St. Lawrence species

 Males have erectile hooks located near the edge of their pectoral fins, which are used during mating to transfer the sperm.
 After fertilization, the female lays two rectangular, yellow-beige eggs.
 The eggs look like pieces of bark or leather.
 They are approximately 16 cm long and have horny spikes on all four corners.
 The few newborns look like the adults and measure between 18 and 20 cm.

-The barndoor skate is diamond-shaped, wider than it is long, with vast triangular pectoral fins.
+The barndoor skate is diamond-shaped, wider than it is long, and has vast triangular pectoral fins.
 Its snout is very pointed, and its skin is smooth.
 Its long tail has three rows of short spines and ends with two small dorsal fins.
 The dorsal area is brown, speckled with darker spots.
-The belly is grayish-white and covered with blackened mucous pores.
+The belly is greyish white and covered with blackened mucous pores.
 It is soft, somewhat like the cap of a mushroom.

 In deep waters

-The distribution of this species may well be more extensive than previously thought, both in terms of depth and geographical locations.
-The barndoor skate has been observed as far as the Labrador Plateau, and at depths of up to 1,600 m.
+The distribution of this species may well be more extensive than previously thought, both in terms of depth and geographical location.
+The barndoor skate has been observed as far as the Labrador Plateau and at depths down to 1600 m.

 PREYS: